In Benin, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 - Road safety

-Handicap International's teams in Benin run a project to improve the inclusion of children with disabilities in primary schools in both urban and rural regions.
-Healthcare, advice on education and careers, teacher training, and work to guarantee accessibility is all part of Handicap International's efforts to ensure these children can benefit from the same education as every other child.
-Some 780 children with disabilities benefit from this project.
+Humanity & Inclusion's teams in Benin run a project to improve the inclusion of children with disabilities in primary schools in both urban and rural regions.
+The project provides healthcare, advice on education and careers, teacher training, and works to guarantee accessibility for children with disabilities.

 Support to the CPADD (Center for Development of Post-Conflict Demining and Clearance Actions)

-Handicap International is one of the few international organizations addressing road safety issues in Benin.
-In 2014, despite a lack of funding to implement the project, the organization remained closely involved in monitoring the actions conducted by its partner organizations and institutions, and provided them with technical and material assistance, such as awareness-raising tools, helmets, etc.
+In 2014, despite a lack of funding to implement the project, Humanity & Inclusion remained closely involved in monitoring the actions conducted by its partner organizations and institutions, and provided them with technical and material assistance.